EChesters/echesters.github.io/_posts/2017-1-31-love-like-a-UX-er.md

 As UX researchers it is our job to understand, not users, but the people we build for.
 The characters who walk through our door can differ, from charming to downright rude.
 But the feelings, the love, the obsession, we have with participants is one hard to explain.
 One, which in the moment of research, never weakens.

-Recently I read Doorbells, Danger and Dead Batteries by Steve Portigal, a book showcasing war stories about conducting research.
+Recently I read [Doorbells, Danger and Dead Batteries by Steve Portigal], a book showcasing war stories about conducting research.
 The anecdotes also offers a glimpse into what it means to work with people.

 <span class="sidenote">“Do you remember that time you fell madly in love with somebody?
 Or when your child was born?
-The other became the object of unlimited interest and fascination.”</span>
+The other became the object of unlimited interest and fascination.” - Antonella Pavese, from Doorbells, Danger and Dead Batteries</span>

 When we are in love, we can’t know enough about the other person.
 We want to be aware of their every hour of the day, explore their desires and absorb their essence.

-<span class="sidenote">“In that moment you are more interested in them than yourself.”</span>
+<span class="sidenote">“In that moment you are more interested in them than yourself.” - Antonella Pavese</span>

 ## Moderation